perladvent/perldotcom/content/article/_pub_1999_06_yapc.md

 YAPC was thought up and coordinated by Kevin Lenzo of Carnegie Mellon University.
 The idea was to have a "grass roots" Perl conference that everyone could afford.
-Kevin made it so affordableâjust \$60 per personâthat nearly 300 people attended.
+Kevin made it so affordable—just \$60 per person—that nearly 300 people attended.

 You may be asking, what kind of conference could someone possibly host for \$60 a person?
 Well, Kevin did such a remarkable job that it will be